JekenMaharjan/pyworkshop/README.md

-# Python Workshop
+# Python Workshop from Frontend Masters

-Learning python step by step
+This repository contains my step-by-step learning journey for Python from the Frontend Masters workshop.